MosCraciun666/GDPR/SteadiPaceTerms.md

 Subscriptions handled via Apple Account

 Users may subscribe to a Product using the Apple Account associated with their Apple App Store account by using the relevant process on this Application.
-When doing so, Users acknowledge and accept that any payment due shall be charged to their Apple Account;
+When doing so, Users acknowledge and accept that:

+any payment due shall be charged to their Apple Account;

 subscriptions are automatically renewed for the same duration unless the User cancels at least 24 hours before the current period expires;

 any and all fees or payments due for renewal will be charged within 24-hours before the end of the current period;

 subscriptions can be managed or cancelled in the Users’ Apple App Store account settings.

+The above shall prevail upon any conflicting or diverging provision of these Terms.

+Subscriptions handled via Google Play

+Users may subscribe to a Product using their Google Play account by following the relevant process in the Application.
+By subscribing, Users acknowledge and accept that:

+Any payment due will be charged to their Google Play account;

+Subscriptions are automatically renewed for the same duration unless the User cancels at least 24 hours before the current period expires;

+Any fees or payments due for renewal will be charged within 24 hours before the end of the current period;

+Subscriptions can be managed or cancelled in the Users' Google Play account settings.

 The above shall prevail upon any conflicting or diverging provision of these Terms.

 Termination